debridmediamanager/zurg-testing/README.md

 A webdav server is also exposed to your localhost via port `9999`.

-## How to run zurg in 4 steps for [Infuse](https://firecore.com/infuse) with SFTP

-1. Clone this repo `git clone https://github.com/debridmediamanager/zurg-testing.git`
-2. Add your token in `config.yml`
-4. Run `docker compose -f docker-compose.infuse.yml up -d` to start the containers; `docker compose -f docker-compose.infuse.yml down` to remove
-4. `echo "ls" | sftp -P 9998 localhost` You're done!
-If you do edits on your config.yml just do `docker compose -f docker-compose.infuse.yml restart zurg`.

-The SFTP server is exposed via port `9998`, and a webdav server is also exposed to your localhost via port `9997`.
-You can point [Infuse](https://firecore.com/infuse) or any webdav clients to it.

-You can rename `docker-compose.infuse.yml` to `docker-compose.yml` so you can drop `-f docker-compose.infuse.yml` on every docker compose command you run.

-> Note: I have only tested this in Mac and Linux

 ## Why zurg?
 Why not X?

 - Better performance than anything out there; changes in your library appear instantly (assuming Plex picks it up fast enough)